Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/03_Software/README.md

 The configuration file contains parameters, which can be changed to control the behavior of the logger.
 An example file is located in this folder, containing all config parameters, see [./logger_10_config_202405071357.json](./logger_10_config_202405071357.json).

-The basic logger is not using the full set of config parameters included in the config file.
+Although it needs a correct config file, the basic logger is not using the full set of config parameters included in the config file.
+For a detailed description of all parameters incl. which are used by the basic logger, please s.
+[02_modular_logger/03_software](../../02_Modular_Logger/03_Software/README.md)

 ### Config Parameters